 I’ve watched little fingers peel back the foil of a yogurt container only to push aside the whole pot moments later; I’ve seen sandwiches bitten into twice and then tossed as garbage.
-I’ve sighed at the sight of whole apples—smooth and unblemished—shoved back into lunch boxes without a second thought.
+I’ve sighed at the sight of whole apples—smooth and unblemished—shoved back into lunch bags without a second thought.

 The problem: Kids can switch from announcing “I’m starving!” all day long to insisting “I’m not hungry!” at mealtimes and leave you scratching your head as to why.
 In the lunchroom, when I saw a kid picking at their food, I’d sometimes venture over for a chat to see what was up, and I discovered many different and legitimate reasons for appetite loss.

 The fix: Start by simply asking your kid, without unleashing your frustration, why they aren’t hungry at lunchtime.
 Is your child feeling distracted or anxious?
 Perhaps they’re worried about a friendship or a test.
 For emotional causes, if you can figure out the problem, it’ll be easier to take steps to solve it—or at least make it loom less large—by giving your kid the chance to talk things through.